Education Jobs

 Library & Learning Resources Assistant (School)

-Openings: 1 Location: Nairobi – Buruburu Phase 5 Overview: Our client operates a busy day school with a literacy drive that runs from lower primary to junior secondary.
-The library functions as a learning hub, with circulation before classes, quiet study at lunch, and guided reading after school.
-You’ll modernize catalog entries, curate booklists by reading level, and help reluctant readers find the “hook” book that opens the door.
-Expect collaboration with English teachers on termly challenges and author days.
-It’s a tidy, structured role that rewards organization and a genuine love for reading across ages.
+Openings: 1 Location: Nairobi – Buruburu Phase 5 Overview: A school library is more than shelves; it’s a hub for curiosity, discovery, and literacy growth.
+As a Library Assistant, you’ll manage circulation, maintain tidy catalogues, and help students find books that spark their interest, from reluctant readers to avid learners.
+Every interaction shapes their engagement and love for reading.
+Our client values organization, initiative, and a genuine passion for books.
+You’ll modernize catalog entries, curate booklists by reading level, and work closely with English teachers on termly reading challenges, author events, and guided study sessions.
+Accuracy and attention to detail are essential for a smoothly running library.
+Daily tasks include issuing and returning books, shelving, repairing covers, maintaining logs, and supporting class visits or book fairs.
+The role requires balancing routine maintenance with creativity in promoting reading and student engagement.
+Over time, you’ll develop skills in catalog management, student interaction, and program facilitation.
+For someone who enjoys fostering literacy and learning environments, this position provides a clear growth path from Library Assistant to Librarian, and eventually Learning Resources Coordinator.
 Key Responsibilities: - Issue/return books; shelve; catalog new arrivals. - Run reading logs; recommend titles by level. - Repair covers; maintain a tidy, welcoming space. - Support class visits and book fairs.
 Education & Experience: - Certificate/Diploma in Library/Records/Education; 0–2 years.
 Skills: - Catalog discipline (Dewey basics), customer service, spreadsheet basics.
 KPIs: - Overdue rate, circulation volume, catalog accuracy, and student satisfaction.
 Compensation (Kenya): - Base: KES 45,000–62,000. - Book-fair stipend: KES 2,000–3,000 per event.
 Client estimates; final offer varies with catalog software familiarity and ability to facilitate clubs or reading challenges.
 Benefits: - Medical, CPD, staff library privileges.
 Growth Path: - Library Assistant → Librarian (on diploma/degree) → Learning Resources Coordinator.

 K sh 42,000 – 62,000 gross / month